NonNavi/Vertex-Render-For-Godot-4/README.md

  ## Known Issues
+ - ### All lights are missin at runtime
+ Lights should be part of the "Light" group, otherwise they wont be taken into account, *vertex_renderer.gd* should intercept new nodes and add them to the Light group, when the

  - ### New lights are not updating

  The shader include has a **MAX_LIGHT** constant, this can be changed if necessary